suho/it-university-knowledges/README.md

 # it-university-knowledges
-This repo will collect all knowledges I learned from my university.
+This repo will collect base concepts knowledges I learned from my university.

 ## Semester 1